Gravitational wave scattering theory without large-distance asymptotics: Introduction

 The large-distance asymptotic approximation, however, losses the information of the distance.
 In this paper, we establish a rigorous gravitational wave scattering theory without the large-distance asymptotic approximation.

 In section \ref{Scattering theory}, we establish a gravitational wave scattering theory without large-distance asymptotics.
 In section \ref{asymptotics}, we show how this scattering theory recovers conventional scattering theory when taking the large-distance asymptotic approximation.
+In section \ref{source}, we consider the gravitational wave with a source.
 The conclusion is given in section \ref{Conclusion}.